mycroftwilde/Portainer_Templates/TableOfContents/Proxmox/NewHost/README.md

  * After doing all of the install steps, reboot the machine at the noted time in the install instructions, and then navigate to your management interface.
 Often times, it's:

     * https://IPAddress:8006/

+      * Please Note: This is done from your Main PC and not from the machine you just installed Proxmox on and Rebooted.

 #
 #### [Main Repository Page](https://github.com/mycroftwilde/portainer_templates)